jkfindeisen/dna_paint_minflux_nanoscopy_2021/README.md

 Make sure to run initialize.m at least once.

 Call "analyse_single_measurements.m"
   Creates a rendering and a figure containing key data (localization precision, brightness, FRC) for each single measurement used in the main text figures and for all measurements used in the performance analysis in the supplement of the publication.

 Call "analyse_measurement_series.m"
   Creates an Excel file that contains a table of relevant information for all measurement series (laser power, pinhole, ...).

 Call "create_supplemental_figures_minflux_performance.m"
   Recreates Supl.
 Note figues, performance measures for aggregated measurement series (laser power, pinhole, ...).

 Call "create_supplemental_figure_time_series_vimentin.m"
   Recreates FRC measurements in Supl.
 Fig. 3, the time series of the Vimentin measurement.

 Call "create_supplemental_figures_cfr_simulations.m"
   Recreates the CFR simulation/estimation from Suppl.
-Note figure III
+Note Figure III.

-##4.
-Data description
+## 4. Data description

-Files *.mat in folder data (subfolder 2D for 2D data and 3D for 3D data).
+Files "*.mat" in folder data (subfolder 2D for 2D data and 3D for 3D data).
 The data files are Matlab "mat" files (based on and compatible with HDF5) and contain the following fields

 t    - time of each event [s]